Arch-Network/book/src/guides/how-to-write-arch-program.md

 Before we continue, let's quickly introduce some helpful resources that we are importing:
 - `entrypoint`: a macro used for invoking our program.
-- `msg`: a macro use for logging messages to the console.
+- `msg`: a macro used for logging messages; these are visible within the node logs of your local validator.
 - `borsh`: a crate for serialization/deserialization of data passed to/from our program.
 - `bitcoin`: a crate for working with the Bitcoin blockchain.